-Plant and equipment have principally been depreciated on the straight-line method over the estimated useful lives of the assets, which range from three to 20 years.
+Plant and equipment have principally been depreciated on the straight-line method over the estimated useful lives of the assets, which range from three to twenty years.
 Effective January 1, 1999, depreciation on the Company's preparation plants and loadouts was computed using the units-of-production method which is based upon units produced, subject to a minimum level of depreciation.
 These assets are usage-based assets and their economic lives are typically based and measured on coal throughput.
 The Company believes the units-of-production method is preferable to the method previously used because the new method recognizes that depreciation of this equipment is related substantially to physical wear due to usage and also to the passage of time.
 This method, therefore, more appropriately matches production costs over the lives of the preparation plants and loadouts with coal sales revenue and results in a more accurate allocation of the cost of the physical assets to the periods in which the assets are consumed.
-The cumulative effect of applying the new method for years prior to 1999 is an increase to income of \$3.8 million net-of-tax (\$6.3 million pre-tax) reported as a cumulative effect of accounting change in the Condensed Consolidated Statement of Income for the three months ended March 31, 1999.
-In addition, the net income of the Company for the three months ended March 31, 1999 is \$.7 million and \$.02 per share lower than it would have been if the Company continued to follow the straight-line method of depreciation of equipment for preparation plants and loadouts.
+The cumulative effect of applying the new method for years prior to 1999 is an increase to income of \$3.8 million net-of-tax (\$6.3 million pre-tax) reported as a cumulative effect of accounting change in the Condensed Consolidated Statement of Income for the six months ended June 30, 1999.
+In addition, the net income of the Company for the three months and six months ended June 30, 1999 is \$.3 million and \$.5 million, respectively, or \$.01 per share, respectively, lower than it would have been if the Company had continued to follow the straight-line method of depreciation of equipment for preparation plants and loadouts.